 The Mixtrack Platinum FX is a popular entry-level controller with a well-thought-out approach that provides great value for money.
 But it does lack some of the features that other controllers offer.

 DJing hasn’t always been about crazy antics in front of thousands of people at massive festivals.
 For the longest time, the DJ would play at the back of the club.
 It was more about the music.
 With the rise in popularity of the EDM scene, we have now seen an explosion of celebrity DJs.

 DJs are now front and center at both clubs and festivals.

 This has spilled over into the casual crowd.
 Thankfully most DJs hold to the mantra that it’s all about the music.
 But you may come across a few “DJ snobs”.
 These DJs may look down on the gear you use or even the genre you play.

 Don’t let these people get to you.
 Focus on the music and your skills.
 It doesn’t matter if you have a budget entry-level controller or the flashiest set of gear.
 What truly matters is the music and your ability to craft amazing sets that get a dancefloor moving.
 Or at the very least put a smile on your face.

 There is a vast array of controllers available.
 With a variety of features and price points.
 Here are some alternatives to the Numark Mixtrack Platinum FX for you to consider.

-- Two Hi-Res screens featuring waveforms and more.
+- Large central screen featuring waveforms and more.

 Pioneer DDJ SB3 Review